-- Class teachers have the responsibility for the achievement and progress of all children in their class.
+Class teachers have the responsibility for the achievement and progress of all children in their class.
 Class teachers are available to discuss any queries or concerns you may have.
-Please talk to them before or after school or make an appointment to see them via the school office. - Laura Driscoll is the Special Educational Needs Coordinator.
+Please talk to them before or after school, via the Homeschool contact book or make an appointment to see them via the school office.
+Bethan Down is the Special Educational Needs Coordinator (SENCO).
 Her role is to monitor and coordinate provision, provide advice and liaise with parents and outside agencies.
-She may be contacted in the first instance via email or through the school office. - Jo Ronxin is the headteacher who has ultimate responsibility for SEN & D. - Debbie Roberts is the governor with responsibility for SEN & D. - We have a team of 10 teaching assistants who are trained to deliver a range of interventions and support programmes.
+She may be contacted in the first instance via email or through the school office.

+- Jill Hibbs is the Headteacher who has ultimate responsibility for SEN & D. - We have a team of 8 teaching assistants who are trained to deliver a range of interventions and support programmes.
 Some of our TA's time is spent working in the classroom directly with the children.
 The rest of the day is spent delivering targeted interventions to individuals or groups of children.
-One TA works as a 1:1 support for a child.